jimporter/bfg9000/doc/user/reference.md

 the *extra_deps* argument.
 These can be files or other build steps, and changes to them will trigger a rebuild as with the build's inputs.

+Build steps also allow setting a custom description.
+This can be used to provide a friendlier message for the Ninja backend to show when building that step.

 Finally, build steps which produce a file can also be used like the [file types](#file-types) described above to refer to prebuilt files already in the source tree (e.g. static libraries provided in binary form by a